crustio/Crust-Grants-Program/crust_stack.md

 |TEE compatibility|    |Enhanced compatibility with Intel SGX and with other TEE architecture such as ARM TrustZone, AMD SEV ,etc.|

 ### Others
+If your idea is not in the stack, but you think it is very important to decentralized cloud ecosystem, you can contact hi@crust.network to demonstrate your idea.